What Kavanaugh's confirmation would mean

 Thursday was a very good day for Brett Kavanaugh -- maybe his best day since being chosen as Donald Trump's Supreme Court nominee back in July.
+Friday was even better, as his confirmation to the court appeared to be sealed with three key senators deciding he's worthy of being confirmed.

-Yes, North Dakota Sen. Heidi Heitkamp (D) announced she would vote against his nomination.
-But two of the three swing Republican senators -- Maine's Susan Collins and Arizona's Jeff Flake -- praised the thoroughness of the recently concluded FBI investigation into allegations of sexual assault against Kavanaugh.
-(More on what all the swing senators said on Thursday below.)
+Yes, North Dakota Sen. Heidi Heitkamp (D) announced Thursday she would vote against his nomination.
+On that same day, two of the three swing Republican senators -- Maine's Susan Collins and Arizona's Jeff Flake -- praised the thoroughness of the recently concluded FBI investigation into allegations of sexual assault against Kavanaugh.

 Brett Kavanaugh